techidaily/site-games-able/source/_posts/1719168550187-no-more-exclusives-welcome-new-era-in-gaming.md

  The biggest element driving this change is Xbox Game Pass and the other gaming subscription services that include cloud-based gaming.
 These essentially mean that you don't need to own a games console anymore.

- This is especially true for Microsoft, as Game Pass Ultimate includes[Xbox Cloud Gaming](https://www.makeuseof.com/what-is-xbox-cloud-gaming-how-does-it-work/) .
+ This is especially true for Microsoft, as Game Pass Ultimate includes [Xbox Cloud Gaming](https://www.makeuseof.com/what-is-xbox-cloud-gaming-how-does-it-work/) .
 While currently in beta, this lets subscribers play Xbox games on a range of devices beyond Xbox consoles.
 This includes phones, tablets, PCs, smart TVs, and VR headsets.

 ## Why I'm Glad Platform Exclusives Are No More